vipyne/targa-imaging/README.md

 yields => a targa image `filename.tga` that is 1000 x 1000 pixels large

-Basically, if you like glitchart and archaic image formats, than you'll love this.
+Basically, if you like glitchart and archaic image formats, then you'll love this.

 ![new alt](https://github.com/vipyne/targa-imaging/blob/master/readme.png)